apoorvpandey0/URL-Project/README.md

   1. Integrate the profile api to the profile page
   2. Improving test cases and testing project features for bugs
   3. Working on admin panel for easy management
+  4. Integrate API documentation tools like Swagger for providing neat and interactive API's
 - **July week 4**:
   1. Using Nginx to serve the application
   2. Contanerizing the application for easy deployments